Updated: Jun 16

-Eventually she and Margarethe Schall moved to Paris to a chic apartment filled with chrome bauhaus furniture and bauhaus designed table ware.
-(One wonders if she was a part of the same lesbian demi-monde as Eileen Gray and Nathlie Barney?)
+Eventually she and Margarethe Schall moved to Paris to a chic apartment filled with bauhaus furniture and table ware.
 Away from the bauhaus, she began exploring a very different style of photography.
+One can't help but wonder if she was a part of the same lesbian demi-monde as Eileen Gray and Nathlie Barney?

-At first glance this could be some s & m tinged light porn- but the off-kilter view point, the short hair and dramatic lighting make it an elegant study of modern beauty with an unsettling erotic undertone.
-Yet the casual viewer would assume that this photo was taken by and for a man.
+At first glance this could be some light porn- but the off-kilter view point, the short hair and dramatic lighting are classic bauhaus elements and its unsettling erotic undertone makes it very different from other pornography of this era.
+Yet, the casual viewer would assume that this photo was taken by and for a man.
 In fact it was an expression of same sex desire, hiding in plain sight.
-When Florence Henri lost her fortune during the stock market crash she made a living published photos like these in French girly magazines (for men) in addition to teaching photography and taking on commercial work.
+When Florence Henri lost her fortune during the stock market crash she made a living by publishing photos like these in French girly magazines (for men) in addition to teaching photography and taking on commercial work.

-The sexy photo at left, was not for publication- it was strictly for pleasure; part of a portfolio of images she shared with colleagues and friends in her studio.
+The sexy photo at left, was not for publication- it was strictly for pleasure.
+It was part of a portfolio of images she shared with colleagues and friends in her studio.
 Although the streamlined beauty of this photo still appeals to both male and female viewers, it is more overtly queer.
-The androgyny of the subject, the masculine belt with its allusions to bondage and the gaze and pose of the subject are clearly intended for a queer viewer.
+The androgyny of the subject, the masculine belt with its allusions to bondage, and the gaze and pose of the subject are clearly intended for a queer viewer.

 Queer Singleton: Margaret Camilla Leiteritz

 In addition to paintings, Mark created this whimsical series of illustrations to popular stories and mythologies, (such as Amour and Psyche) substituting same sex female couples for the heterosexual couples in the original stories.
 The illustration above is for "The Story of Six Women" from the Thousand and One Nights, except that Mark has edited out all the men from the story, depicting only the beautiful slave girls...
 These illustration were made during 1937 when the Nazi regime was in power and it would have been extremely dangerous to possess illustrations of same sex desire.
-And while the women are nude, they are not touching.
-The intimacy is implied rather than depicted.
-So these illustrations still allow for plausible deniability.
+While the women are nude, they are not touching.
+The intimacy is implied rather than depicted, allowing for plausible deniability.

 Notes and Sources